 - 1 cup heavy cream

-- Place the walnuts in a saute pan set over medium heat.
-Dry toast the walnuts until fragrant, being careful to avoid burning, about 3-5 minutes.
+- Place the walnuts in a sauté pan set over medium heat.
+Dry-toast the walnuts until fragrant, being careful to avoid burning, about 3-5 minutes.
 Set aside.

 - Season the pork chops with salt and pepper.
 Rub both sides of each chop with fresh thyme.

-- Add the butter to the skillet along with the minced shallots and apples.
-Saute over medium-high heat for 3-4 minutes, until the apples have softened.
+- Add the butter to the skillet, along with the minced shallots and apples.
+Sauté over medium-high heat for 3-4 minutes, until the apples have softened.